linux-credentials/credentialsd/SECURITY.md

 ## Scope

+Here is the current list of items that are in scope:

 - Privileged clients may request credentials via this service[^1] for any origin.
 - The list of privileged clients cannot change without:
   - `root` privileges, or